Ryukotsuki/Poke-Manager-Updater/README.md

 ## Overview

-Poke Manager Updater is an application that facilitates the seamless update process for the Poke Manager application.
-The updater checks for the latest release on the Poke Manager GitHub repository and downloads the update, providing real-time progress and download speed information to the user.
+Poke Manager Updater is a utility designed to streamline the update process for the Poke Manager application.
+It automatically checks the Poke Manager GitHub repository for the latest release and downloads updates efficiently.
+Users benefit from real-time progress tracking and download speed metrics, ensuring a smooth and transparent update experience.

 ## Media
 ![Updater](https://github.com/user-attachments/assets/cb2eb869-5e1f-4301-a44d-708af5a36af8)